alexandra-lionga/iris/README.md

 - Users should be able to save or "Bookmark" content that inspires them or they might like to come back to later.

+**Newsletter**

+- Users should be able to subscribe to a newsletter to receive content through their e-mails.

+**Share Positive Initiatives**

+- Users should be able to share and spread awareness of postive initiatives such as charity events, fundraisers, etc.

 **Reporting and Feedback**

 - Users should be able to report inappropriate content or submit app feedback.